rhi-batstone/code_best_practice/good_coding_practices.md

       * How to run the code
       * A licence (SG default is [OGL](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/))
       * An estimate of run time if it takes longer than a couple minutes
-  * READMR's should help the user:
+  * README's should help the user:
       * Understand what the project is
       * Learn how to use the project